 - ‘pity this busy monster, manunkind’ speaks on the nature of progress and how it hasn’t always been good for the human race.
 It is the “comfortable disease” that humankind has grown used to.
 The speaker is particularly worried about humanity’s changing opinion of nature and the impact of science.

 E.E.
-Cummings was born in Cambridge, Massachusetts in October of 1894.
+Cummings was born in Cambridge, Massachusetts, in October of 1894.
 He was born Edward Estlin Cummings to parents Edward Cummings and Rebecca Haswell Clarke.
-His father was a professor at Harvard University and then later a minister of South Congregational Church in Boston, while his mother stayed at home with the children.
-Cummings and his sister had a very close relationship with their mother as they spent almost all of their time with her as children.
+His father was a professor at Harvard University and then later a minister at South Congregational Church in Boston, while his mother stayed at home with the children.
+Cummings and his sister had a very close relationship with their mother, as they spent almost all of their time with her as children.

-In the early years of the First World War Cummings enlisted in the Norton-Harjes Ambulance Corps.
+In the early years of the First World War, Cummings enlisted in the Norton-Harjes Ambulance Corps.
 He was able to spend some time in Paris and quickly learned to love the city.
-Cummings, and a close friend he made while in France, wrote a number of letters during the war which drew the attention of the censors.
-He expressed anti-war views and was eventually arrested by the French military as they suspected him of spying.
+Cummings and a close friend he made while in France wrote a number of letters during the war, which drew the attention of the censors.
+He expressed anti-war views and was eventually arrested by the French authorities as they suspected him of spying.

 Cummings was released two months after his arrest when his father wrote to President Woodrow Wilson.
-These experiences formed the basis of his novel, The Enormous Room, which was published in 1922.
+These experiences formed the basis of his first book, and novel, The Enormous Room, which was published in 1922.
 In 1918, Cummings returned to the United States but was soon drafted into the army.

 Early Literary Career and Relationships